riongull/notes/dash_unit_denominations.md

 ##### Practical

-* It's difficult to grasp conceptually how much you are paying when you see a dash price
+* It's difficult to grasp conceptually how much you are paying when you see a dash price.
-* It can be difficult to see where the decimal is, and it's inconsistent from person to person
+* It can be difficult to see where the decimal is, and it's inconsistent from person to person:
   * some people write `.00012345`, some people write `0.00012345`
 * It's harder to speak in fractions and small decimals:
   * "point zero, zero, zero, one, two, three, four, five dash" - awkward